Skip to main content

 2. Extraction: Retrieves token metadata (name, symbol, decimals) via JSON-RPC

-5. Storage: Persists data to erc_beta schema tables
+6. Storage: Persists data to erc schema tables exposed via Hasura GraphQL

 Account Identifiers and Aliases